-- the account holder controls a valid ID card (signature, binding, non-revocation) - the identity lodged in the account corresponds to the ID card - the account's initial balance and epoch turnover are set to zero - the account's initial epoch reset equals the timestamp - the commitment equals the hash of the signed initial account state

-The onboarding process works as follows: First, users create the onboarding transaction, consisting of the initial commitment and the ZKP, using their legit key pair and digital ID and send it to the central bank.
-Second, the central bank verifies the validity of the ZKP that refers to the commitment and adds the commitment to the current state of the ledger.
-Since the key is only used for the generation of the ZKPs and the commitment represents the encryption of a hash, the central bank does not learn anything about the onboarded user.
-The central bank can also detect multiple attempts to create an onboarding transaction as the commitment is deterministically derived from the ID card.
-Figure 3.: Transaction types in the privacy pool.
+- the account holder controls a valid ID card (signature, binding, non-revocation) - the identity lodged in the account corresponds to the ID card - the account's initial balance and epoch turnover are set to zero - the account's initial epoch reset equals the timestamp - the commitment equals the hash of the signed initial account state validity of the ZKP that refers to the commitment and adds the commitment to the current state of the ledger.
+Since the private key is only used for the generation of a signature that serves as private inpupt for the generation of the ZKP, and since the commitment represents the encryption of a hash, the central bank does not learn anything about the onboarded user.
+The central bank can also detect multiple attempts to create an onboarding transaction, as the commitment is deterministically derived from the ID card.